Next season’s trends are in.

 London Fashion Week is a twice yearly event, operating alongside New York, Paris and Milan as part of the Fashion Week Big Four.
 The next event will be held in September, showcasing upcoming styles for Spring/Summer 2021.

-Biddle Sawyer Silks are UK silk printers and wholesale silk suppliers, specialising in fine quality British made silk.
+Biddle Sawyer Silks are UK silk printers and London wholesale silk suppliers, specialising in fine quality British made silk.

 If you’re interested in working with Biddle Sawyer Silks on your next project, or want to find out more about the services we offer, please get in touch with us – we’d love to hear from you!